Congratulations, Oberlin student: You have worked hard to get to this next step in your academic career. We are proud of

-- A completed ALOA application must be submitted by the ALOA deadline (March 15 in the year prior to the leave).
+- A completed ALOA application must be submitted by the ALOA deadline (March 15 of the year before the leave).
 Refer to the Office of Study Away for assistance.

 - Students asking for a waiver of the last semester in residence must meet with the associate dean of academic advising to review their degree progress and remaining requirements.

-- Students must be approved for the academic leave by the Off-Campus Study Committee.
+- Students must be approved for academic leave by the Off-Campus Study Committee.

 Enrolled Not in Residence (ENR) Status: Permission to complete more than two courses/eight credits away from Oberlin will be granted only after careful consideration of educational or personal reasons by the associate dean for academic advising, provided all other graduation requirements have been met and the total number of courses/credits transferred to Oberlin does not exceed the post-matriculation transfer-of-credit limit.

 Students must first contact the associate dean for academic advising to discuss the proposal.
 The completed proposal requires a description of the course, faculty approval, and departmental approval if appropriate.
 Final approval must take place before the beginning of the semester in which ENR is to occur.

 - You must be eligible to transfer all credits while on Finish Away without exceeding the transfer limit.
 For more information, refer to the Transfer of Credit section of the catalog.

 Oberlin Conservatory: Finish Away Process